sahithi-sahi07/stock-trend-analyzer-bot/README.md

 - **Languages**: Python
 - **Libraries**:
   - `pandas` and `NumPy` for data manipulation
-  - `scikit-learn` for machine learning model development
-  - `matplotlib` and `seaborn` for data visualization
 - **Framework**: Streamlit for web application development
 - **Environment**: Jupyter Notebook for data preprocessing and experimentation
 - **Data Storage**: `pickle` for model serialization